CumulusNetworks/docs/content/cumulus-netq-32/Get-Started/NetQ-User-Interface-Overview/Access-the-UI.md

 9. Click **Reset**.

+    A confirmation message is shown on successful reset.

+    {{<figure src="/images/netq/access-ui-reset-pswd-success-320.png" width="250">}}

-10. Log in to NetQ with your username and new password.
+10. Click **Login** to access NetQ with your username and new password.

 ## Log Out of NetQ